linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Risk Measures/Estimating Liquidity Risks.md

 Another alternative is to use scenario analysis.
 We can specify liquidity scenarios, such as those arising from large changes in interest rates, default by counterparties, the redemption of putable debt, calls for collateral on repos and derivatives, margin calls on swaps or futures positions, and so forth.
 We would then (as best we could) work through the likely/possible ramifications of each scenario, and so get an idea of the liquidity consequences associated with each scenario.
 Such exercises can be very useful, but, as with all scenario analyses, they might give us an indication of what could happen if the scenario occurs, but don't as such tell us anything about the probabilities associated with those scenarios or the LaR itself.

-# ESTIMATING LIQUIDITY IN CRISES
+# Estimating Liquidity in Crises

 We now consider liquidity in crisis situations.
 As we all know, financial markets occasionally experience major crises—these include, for example, the stock market crash of 1987, the ERM crisis of 1992, the Russian default crisis of the summer of 1998, and, of course, the many liquidity problems experienced since the onset of the financial crisis in August 2007.
 Typically, some event occurs that leads to a large price fall.
 This event triggers a huge number of sell orders, traders become reluctant to buy, and the bid-ask spread rises dramatically.
 At the same time, the flood of sell orders can overwhelm the market and drastically slow down the time it takes to get orders executed.
 Selling orders that would take minutes to execute in normal times instead take hours, and the prices eventually obtained are often much lower than sellers had anticipated.
 Market liquidity dries up, and does so at the very time market operators need it most.
 Assumptions about the market—and in particular, about market liquidity—that hold in "normal" market conditions can thus break down when markets experience crises.
 This means that estimating crisis liquidity is more than just a process of extrapolation from LaR under more normal market conditions: We need to estimate crisis-liquidity risks using methods that take into account the distinctive features of a crisis—large losses, high bid-ask spreads, and so forth.